 100% American Degree

 Temple University, Japan Campus (TUJ) is the oldest and largest foreign university in Japan.
 Founded in 1982, TUJ is the first institution to be officially recognized as a Foreign University, Japan Campus by Japan's Ministry of Education.
 It remains the only university in Japan to offer comprehensive programs in English for degree and non-degree students, and where students can earn American bachelor's, master's and doctoral degrees without leaving Japan.

 An American Education

 TUJ is an international campus of one of the United States' largest research universities—Temple University in Philadelphia—and is accredited by the Middle States Commission on Higher Education, one of the six regional accrediting bodies for higher education in the United States.
 Founded in 1982, TUJ is officially recognized by Japan's Ministry of Education and offers American bachelor's, master's and doctoral degrees in Tokyo.
 TUJ students receive the same credits, degrees and transcripts as students at Main Campus in Philadelphia.
 All classes at TUJ are taught in English and no Japanese proficiency is required to start.

 TUJ offers the unique opportunity to receive an American university education in Tokyo.
 Japan is among the world's most influential economies and is a gateway to Asia.
 TUJ students study towards their college degree in English while immersing themselves in the culture, language and history of Japan outside the classroom.

-Average annual tuition and fees at TUJ are around 43% less than costs for an out-of-state student at a public American university, and around 58% less than at a private American college or university.
+Average annual tuition and fees at TUJ is about 42% less than out-of-state tuition and fees at a public American university and about 57% less than at a private American college or university.